Agnostic Characterization of Interference in Randomized Experiments: Methodology (basic case)

-To find a one-sided confidence interval for $\tau^{\textup{basic}} = N - \Phi$, we will upper bound $\Phi$ by \eqref{eq: Phi CI} maximized over hypotheses for the unknown $\phi^*$.
-This yields the confidence statement that with probability converging to at least $(1-\alpha)$, it holds that
+To construct a computable one-sided confidence interval for $\tau^{\textup{basic}}$, we will lower bound \eqref{eq: Phi CI} by minimizing over all possible hypotheses for the unknown $\Iscr$.
+Doing so results in the confidence statement that with probability at least $1-\alpha$,